zendframework/zf2-documentation/docs/languages/en/modules/zend.view.quick-start.rst

            // get the article from the persistence layer, etc...

            $view = new ViewModel();
+           $view->setTemplate('content/article/view'); // this is not needed since it matches "module/controller/action"

            $articleView = new ViewModel(array('article' => $article));
            $articleView->setTemplate('content/article');